Xannadoo/carbon-cost-kaggle/journal.md

 | P1:pretrain | yes | `pt_wo_ct.out` | 7 files, 5 folds, 15 epochs | `job.124727.out` | runs | `job.123687.out`, `job.125114.out` | done:3day limit, didn't print results, need to rerun. job file ready, short test with commented out training |
 | P1:train | yes, hit timelimit | `job.122954.out` | 7 files, 5 folds, 15 epochs | `job.124717.out` | short test | `job.124726.out`,`job.125115.out` | failed, env or hardware issue?, testing |
 | P2:.. | not started | - | - | - | - | - | - |
+### 21 April 2023
+- Worked on creating the mammograms database csv, from a folder with symlinks to all the images.
+Now we need to see if it can actually train this way.
+- Found a better meta-dataset to work with to find the data we need to estimate number of submissions per competitions.
+Filtered for competitions tagged as 'image' as the siim set has this tag, along with some of the others we considered.
+Trying to find some way of distinguishing code competitions from traditional ones, but this is not so obvious.
+It may be that they are 'kernal only submissions'.
+These competitions appeared around 2019, which seems to coincide with code competitions but this needs to be verified.

 ### 20 April 2023
 - **For Dovile's Project**